Skip to content

 • Security: PostgreSQL-backed rate limiting (request + token budgets), HSTS, CSP, per-user daily caps

 The scoring pipeline went through several iterations.
-Pure semantic scoring was too unpredictable — consultants need to trust the results.
-Pure rules were too rigid — they missed nuance.
+Pure semantic scoring was too unpredictable: consultants need to trust the results.
+Pure rules were too rigid: they missed nuance.
 The hybrid approach with transparent dimension breakdowns was the sweet spot.
 Batch semantic scoring was a key optimization: evaluating 15 programs individually took 40-60 seconds.
 A single batched call brings it down to 3-5 seconds.
-The generative UI system required careful separation — letting the LLM generate UI specs directly led to inconsistent rendering.
+The generative UI system required careful separation: letting the LLM generate UI specs directly led to inconsistent rendering.
 Moving spec building server-side with a strict component catalog made everything reliable.
+The platform is in production at Cemit.
+What used to be a spreadsheet afternoon (cross-referencing programs, eligibility rules, stacking limits, deadlines) is now a conversation that returns scored matches in seconds, with the dimension-level breakdown consultants need to defend a recommendation to a client.
+The explainability was the adoption lever: advisors trust a score they can argue with.